zumasys/docs/site/docs/jbase/jbase-basic-(jbc)/osbread/README.md

 Where:

-- **var**specifies a variable to which to assign the data read,
+- **var** specifies a variable to which to assign the data read,
 - FROM **file.var** specifies a file from which to read the data,
 - AT **byte.expr** specifies a location in the file from which to begin reading data.
-If byte.expr is 0, the read begins at the beginning of the file,
+If **byte.expr** is 0, the read begins at the beginning of the file,
-- LENGTH **length.expr** specifies a length of data to read from the file, starting at byte.expr. length.expr cannot be longer than the maximum string length determined by system configuration,
+- LENGTH **length.expr** specifies a length of data to read from the file, starting at **byte.expr**. **length.expr** cannot be longer than the maximum string length determined by system configuration,
 - ON ERROR **statements** specifies statements to execute if a fatal error occurs (if the file is not open, or if the file is a read-only file).
-If the ON ERROR clause is not specified, the program terminates under such fatal error conditions.
+If the **ON ERROR** clause is not specified, the program terminates under such fatal error conditions.

 ## Note: